Movie reviews by

 3 (out of 4)

 A Blumhouse movie turned a profit?!
 Surprise, surprise.
 Weird thing is that 2017's Happy Death Day was actually great fun despite flagrantly thieving from its handful of influences.
-Just short of a gem, the horror timeloop was nevertheless the most ingenious premise with which to perfect the PG-13 slasher.
+Just short of a gem, the sorority horror on repeat was nevertheless the most ingenious premise with which to perfect the PG-13 slasher.

 Rothe remains as much a rarity of charm and comic chops as the temporal trooper.
 Her natural chemistry with Israel Broussard (as love interest Carter) let's Happy Death Day 2U slide as essentially a romantic comedy – the Valentine's weekend release (as opposed to October) is no accident.
 The mystery of the baby-masked psycho is of far less concern this time but the silly continuation is an enlightened alternative to Rebel Wilson, Battle Angels and Taraji P. Henson reading Tracy Morgan's disgusting thoughts.

 It’s not terribly inventive given the scope laid out in its first and best act, but sweetness and well-tuned wit carry Happy Death Day 2U far indeed.
 If it wasn't so modest it could have been the rare superlative sequel.